cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 ## Networking

 CloudNativePG requires basic networking and connectivity in place.
-You can find more information in [networking](networking.md) section.
+You can find more information in the [networking](networking.md) section.

-If installing CloudNativePG in an existing environment, there might be network policies in place or other network configuration made specifically for the cluster, which could have an impact on the required connectivity between, the operator and the cluster pods and/or the between the pods.
+If installing CloudNativePG in an existing environment, there might be network policies in place, or other network configuration made specifically for the cluster, which could have an impact on the required connectivity between the operator and the cluster pods and/or the between the pods.

 You can look for existing network policies with the following command: